bttger/markdown-flashcards/README.md

 	-w, --wrap-lines <line_length>
 		Wrap lines to a maximum length.
 Only breaks lines at whitespaces.
 Defaults to terminal width.

+	--share-file
+		Creates a copy of the flashcard file with the suffix '.share.md'.
+This file resets the learning progress of all flashcards.
+This is useful if you want to share your flashcards.
 ```

 Usually, my default command that I run is `mdfc -o -w 100 ./flashcards.md`.
 This shows the category of each flashcard and wraps lines at 100 characters.